 Effective immediately: Now that the board of trustees has been seated, the Erie County Community College is no longer an initiative of the County Executive.
 It is officially an independent entity.

 The board will have an official website for all information moving forward, by the end of 2020.
 Until that website is established, Erie County will host this information.

-Erie County is acting as the local sponsor for a community college application now under consideration by the Pennsylvania Board of Education.
-The board, in evaluating the county’s application for a community college, is consulting closely with the Governor’s Office and the Pennsylvania Department of Education.
+Erie County was acting as the local sponsor for a community college application, which the Pennsylvania State Board of Education officially voted 10-5 for on July 8, 2020.
+The board, in evaluating the county’s application for a community college, has consulted closely with the Governor’s Office and the Pennsylvania Department of Education.
 Below is a timeline of action taken on the proposal, as well as copies of all supporting documents that were submitted to the state with the application.

 Timeline of application

 - July 8, 2020: The Pennsylvania State Board of Education officially voted 10-5 for the establishment of the Erie County Community College.

 - June 11, 2020: The Pennsylvania State Board of Education voted 9-6 for the establishment of the Erie County Community College.